 Short-term, furnished vacation rentals in Guanajuato can start as low as about $250 a week or $500 a month for a comfortable studio or one-bedroom apartment.
 Depending on the area, one- to two-bedrooms can run about $700 and $800 a month.
 You can find rentals like these in the historic center or in neighborhoods like La Presa, which is about a 15-minute stroll from the center.
 See sites like Vacationrentals.com, Vrbo.com and Homeaway.com for typical listings.

 Prices for long-term rentals are also reasonable.
 Furnished studios and one-bedroom apartments here can rent for $300 to $600 a month, say expats here.
-In the $750- to $900-per-month range you can get a very nice one- to two-bedroom/two bath, they say.
+In the $750- to $900-per-month range you can get a very nice one- to two-bedroom, two-bathroom, they say.
 High-end, furnished houses that rent to corporate executives who are moving here with their families will run $1,500 to $2,500 per month.
-For that price you get three to four bedrooms and baths, and generally other amenities like studies, gardens, a parking garage, and perhaps a roof terrace or even a pool.
+For that price you get three to four bedrooms and bathrooms, and generally other amenities like studies, gardens, a parking garage, and perhaps a roof terrace or even a pool.

 Willing to rent unfurnished?
 You can knock a couple of hundred dollars a month off your rent—though of course you’ll have to buy furnishings.
 You can rent a comfortable two-bedroom, unfurnished, for about $500 to $700 a month.